Helping SA Water neutralise one of its largest operating expenses

 South Australia's largest provider of water and sewerage services is leading the way by increasing its renewable energy generation and storage, driving energy efficiencies and making smart decisions around its electricity usage and procurement.
 These investments will help deliver low and stable prices for its customers.

-Aurecon is advising on the installation of approximately 242 gigawatt hours of solar photo-voltaic generation and 16 megawatts of battery power.
-The batteries have two hours of associated storage and an approximate total of 34 MWh of storage.
+Aurecon is advising on the installation of approximately 242 gigawatt hours (GWh) of solar photo-voltaic generation and 34 megawatt hours (MWh) of battery storage.
 Distributing generation and storage capacity across several individual sites across the state will reduce the utility’s electricity operating costs and deliver new revenue.

 This project takes a variable operating cost and makes it a capital item – taking volatility and variability out of customers’ bills and creating an asset that can operate for the long-term.